 Sometimes our native plants, such as poison ivy and sumac, can become nuisances.
 Learn to control them here.

-Find info and help with problem wildlife, and learn how to prevent wildlife from becoming a problem.
+Find info and help with wildlife that can become a problem in Missouri, and learn how to prevent wildlife from becoming a nuisance.